GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/KeyComponents/XML.rst

 Some classes need external information (physical and/or algorithmic parameters for instance) provided by the user to be instantiated.
 This is the case when the ``m_input_flags`` data member of one of the ``Group`` 's ``Wrapper`` s has an entry set to ``REQUIRED`` (we will illustrate this below).
-In this situation, the required information must be supplied in the XML input file, and if it is absent, an error is raised by GEOSX.
+In this situation, the required information must be supplied in the XML input file, and if it is absent, an error is raised by GEOS.

-To connect the external (XML) and internal (C++) data structures, GEOSX uses an **ObjectCatalog** that maps keys (of type ``string``) to the corresponding classes (one unique key per mapped class).
+To connect the external (XML) and internal (C++) data structures, GEOS uses an **ObjectCatalog** that maps keys (of type ``string``) to the corresponding classes (one unique key per mapped class).
 These string keys, referred to as ``catalogName`` s, are essential to transfer the information from the XML file to the factory functions in charge of object instantiation (see below).

 **What is a CatalogName?**